UBC-CIC/LLM-Course-QA/docs/DeploymentGuide.md

 1. Search Mistral-7B-Instruct (Recommended model)
 2. Click Deploy
 3. Set custom endpoint name to something simple like cic-llm
+4. Set Instance type to ml.g5.2xlarge
-4. Set maximum instance count to 1 so that you do not get charged for an extra instance
+5. Set maximum instance count to 1 so that you do not get charged for an extra instance
-5. Open the Advanced Options and get the 'model name' environment variable value and store it (needs to be added to CloudFormation template)
+6. Open the Advanced Options and get the 'model name' environment variable value and store it (needs to be added to CloudFormation template)
-6. Click Deploy
+7. Click Deploy

 For Deploying Embedding Model: